aws-samples/sample-stepfunctions-testing-with-testStateAPI/README.md

 - **Pull Requests** to `main` branch

 ### Required Secrets
-Configure these in your GitHub repository settings:
+Configure these AWS credentials in your GitHub repository settings to enable the GitHub Actions workflow to deploy resources to your AWS account.
+For detailed setup instructions, see the AWS blog post: [Using GitHub Actions to Deploy Serverless Applications](https://aws.amazon.com/blogs/compute/using-github-actions-to-deploy-serverless-applications/).

+Required secrets:
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
+- `AWS_REGION`

 ## 📊 Test Coverage